Ganesh-Kumatole/Shopping-list/readme.md

 - Items move between lists when you check/uncheck the item checkbox and the change is saved.
 - Speech-to-text input (Web Speech API) with robust feature detection and user-friendly messages.
 - Filtering of not-purchased items in real time.
+- Sorting of not-purchased items in ascending/descending order.

 ## Browser support / Speech-to-text notes